Mullaperiyar Dam: Lease

-On 29 October 1886, a lease indenture for 999 years was made between the Maharaja of Travancore, [ Moolam Thirunal Rama Varma and the British Secretary of State for India for Periyar Irrigation Works.
+On 29 October 1886, a lease indenture for 999 years was made between the Maharaja of Travancore Moolam Thirunal Rama Varma, and the British Secretary of State for India for Periyar Irrigation Works.
 The lease agreement was signed by Dewan of Travancore V Ram Iyengar and State Secretary of Madras State J C Hannington.
 This lease was made after 24 years negotiation between the Maharaja and the British.
 The lease indenture granted full right, power and liberty to the Secretary of State for India to construct make and carry out on the leased land and to use exclusively when constructed, made and carried out, all such irrigation works and other works ancillary thereto.
 The agreement gave 8000 acres of land for the reservoir and another 100 acres to construct the dam.
 The tax for each acre was ₹ 5 per year.
 The lease provided the British the rights over "all the waters" of the Mullaperiyar and its catchment basin, for an annual rent of ₹ 40,000.

 In 1947, after Indian Independence, Travancore and Cochin joined the Union of India and on 1 July 1949 were merged to form Travancore-Cochin.
 On 1 January 1950, Travancore-Cochin was recognised as a state.
 The Madras Presidency was organised to form Madras State in 1947.
 On 1 November 1956, the state of Kerala was formed by the States Reorganisation Act.
 The Kerala state government announced that the earlier agreement which had been signed between British Raj and Travancore agreement was invalid and needed to be renewed.

 After several failed attempts to renew the agreement in 1958, 1960, and 1969, the agreement was renewed in 1970 when C Achutha Menon was Kerala Chief Minister.
-According to the renewed agreement, the tax per acre was increased to ₹ 30, and for the electricity generated in Lower Camp using Mullaperiyar water, the charge was ₹ 12 per kiloWatt per hour.
+According to the renewed agreement, the tax per acre was increased to ₹ 30, and for the electricity generated in Lower Camp using Mullaperiyar water, the charge was ₹ 12 per kilowatt-hour.
 Tamil Nadu uses the water and the land, and the Tamil Nadu government has been paying to the Kerala government for the past 50 years ₹ 2.5 lakhs as tax per year for the whole land and ₹ 7.5 lakhs per year as surcharge for the total amount of electricity generated.
 The validity of this agreement is under dispute between the States of Kerala and Tamil Nadu.
 As of 2013 the matter is pending before a Division Bench of the Supreme Court.
 The dispute puts into question the power of the federal government of India to make valid orders respecting Indian States, in this case regarding a watershed and dam within one state that is used exclusively in another.